webpack-contrib/css-loader/README.md

 ##### `hashStrategy`

-Type: `'use-local-name' | 'auto'`
+Type: `'resource-path-and-local-name' | 'minimal-subset'`
-Default: `'use-local-name'`
+Default: `'resource-path-and-local-name'`

 Should local name be used when computing the hash.

-- `'use-local-name'` Each identifier in a module gets its own hash digest.
+- `'resource-path-and-local-name'` Both resource path and local name are used when hashing.
+Each identifier in a module gets its own hash digest, always.
-- `'auto'` Identifiers from the same module shares the same hash digest if it's possible.
+- `'minimal-subset'` Auto detect if identifier names can be omitted from hashing.
 Use this value to optimize the output for better GZIP or Brotli compression.

 **webpack.config.js**